thekvx/technical-growth/cybersecurity/readme.md

 ---

+### 📂 Projects

+A collection of cybersecurity projects, labs, and practical exercises that demonstrate the concepts I've studied and the skills I've developed through hands-on practice.

+---

 # 💡 Learning Philosophy

 Cybersecurity isn't just about stopping attacks.
 It's about understanding how technology, people, and processes work together to reduce risk and respond effectively when incidents occur.
 As I continue learning, I focus on building practical knowledge through hands-on labs, technical documentation, and continual study.